IoannisTselekoglou/Tayler_approximation-/README.md

 - f'(a), f''(a), f'''(a), etc., are the derivatives of the function at point "a."
 - (x - a)^n represents the distance from the point "a."

 The Taylor approximation is useful for simplifying complex functions and approximating their behavior around a particular point.
 As we include more terms in the polynomial, the approximation becomes more accurate.
-However, it's important to note that the Taylor series may not converge for some functions or may converge only in a limited range around the chosen point.]
+However, it's important to note that the Taylor series may not converge for some functions or may converge only in a limited range around the chosen point.

 ## Example

 For simplicity, let's use the sine-wave function to demonstrate how Taylor's approximation works.
 By increasing the number of gradients we consider, we can achieve a more accurate approximation of the function.
-In the plots below, I've shown the approximations for T=1, T=3, T=5, T=15, and T=50.
+In the plots below, I've shown the approximations for T=1, T=3, T=5, T=15, and.

 ![Taylor_approx_all](https://github.com/IoannisTselekoglou/Tayler_approximation-/assets/56356882/c22e745a-41b1-4f40-b64a-44c54a1e0616)